skinnychenpi/IT5007Project/README.md

 Step 4: Under `./shopall` folder, run `npm install` to install all the packages needed for the frontend.

 Step 5: Under `./shopall` folder, run `npm start` to start the UI.
 Now you can verify the website is running by browsing `localhost:3000`.

+## Remark:
+If you have any problems in execution, please contact yuhengchen@u.nus.edu immediately.